RosettaCommons/demos/tutorials/advanced_rosetta_scripting/montecarlo_example/monte_carlo.md

-* *Iteratively test backbone and sidechain movements*
+* *Iteratively test backbone and sidechain movements.*
-* *Record the trajectory of a protocol in a multimodel PDB file*
+* *Record the trajectory of a protocol in a multimodel PDB file.*

 For this protocol, we will be using the [GenericMonteCarlo](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/Movers/movers_pages/GenericMonteCarloMover) mover, which is another type of "meta mover" that performs iterative trials of a given Mover and evaluates whether that move was *good* or *bad* based on a user-defined scoring metric.